-Dynamic network analysis can provide complex analysis and innovative solutions for the organizational problems of NASA For instance, leaders are responsible for ensuring that management decisions are made on solid information and analysis.
+For instance, leaders are responsible for ensuring that management decisions are made on solid information and analysis.
 Solid decisions rely on the structural integration of the differentiated units, NASA centers and independent contractors, through open communication channels which include direct interaction as well as interaction through information technologies and databases.
 As effective leadership, structural integration and communication wane, formal organizational procedures are impeded and practical drift slowly develops as a means to complete work.
 Practical drift can also feed the cycle as bypassing formal procedures can exclude information from entering the formal communication system and being passed on to others including management.
-Therefore, communication and leadership are rendered even more ineffective.
+Therefore, communication and leadership can be rendered even more ineffective.

-Dynamic network analysis can provide a comprehensive methodology for analyzing complex organizational problems.
-Through such an analysis, innovative solutions can be found that can improve the ineffective organizational practices that have plagued NASA for many years.
+Dynamic network analysis provides a comprehensive methodology for analyzing complex organizational problems.
+Through such an analysis, innovative solutions can be found that improve the ineffective organizational practices which have plagued NASA for many years.